metaos-labs/docs/docs/en/for_web3_dev/event.md

 }
 ```

 These events are triggered after a block is committed.
-You can get the full list of `event` categories and values hereTODO.
+You can get the full list of `event` categories and values (here)[/en/for_web3_dev/metaos_client.html#list-of-tendermint-events].

 The type and attribute value of the query allow you to filter the specific event you are looking for.
 For example, a an Ethereum transaction on MetaOS (`MsgEthereumTx`) triggers an `event` of type `ethermint` and has `sender` and `recipient` as `attributes`.
 Subscribing to this event would be done like so:
 ```js